Capstone, Field Project or Thesis?

 - First, capstone seminar, field project, and thesis are all supposed to test a mastery of the core curriculum that meets the three MPA goals.

 - Second, the capstone seminar and the field project are more "applied knowledge" projects resulting in more "tangible products" (e.g., an evaluation of a specific program/policy, conducting needs assessment or resolving a specific policy/organizational issue/problem.)

 - Third, both the field project and the thesis offer students with the opportunity to work independently, outside the classroom setting, on a problem or idea of their own, while consulting closely with MPA faculty throughout the semester.

 - Fourth, whether applying for a field project or thesis, the student must select and invite a committee, consisting of two faculty for the field project and three faculty for the thesis.
 The student must also submit a preliminary Proposal of their project (8-10 pages) for faculty approval.

-Differences between the Field Project and Thesis and Capstone Seminar
+Differences between the Field Project, Thesis and Capstone Seminar